 6. Train

-Train your employees on <link to new password blog>password hygiene</hyperlink> and other security best practices.
+Train your employees on password hygiene and other security best practices.

-Employee training on cybersecurity is crucial because every person in your company can become a security liability.
 Getting everyone on the same page about password hygiene and other best practices is one of the best defenses against cyber attacks.

 NIST Cybersecurity Checklist